 Why would anyone do this?
 Well for example, a lot of companies will pay over 100$ per commission.
 So it makes sense to advertise high earning affiliate programs on your blog.

 4) MAKE MONEY BLOGGING WITH AFFILIATE MARKETING

 The BEST way for blogs to start making money.
-Affiliate marketing describes for the revenue model of promoting and selling other peoples or companies products in exchange for a commission on the sale.
+Affiliate marketing is when you sell other people’s or companies products and services and receive a commission on the sale.